 Is that forecasted softening in employment enough to cause a crash?

 The Building Congress’s outlook for new home construction is 27,000 new units and $13.1 billion of residential spending in 2017, and 25,000 units and $12.7 billion in spending in 2018.
 That’s down significantly from the 36,000 units built in 2015.
 With nowhere to live we can expect residents new and old to bid on resale stock and that should keep home prices level.

 Donald Trump did make an election promise to cut government spending and tax the wealthy and that could make an impact, yet it appears private demand is what is driving the economy right now.

-Removal of the Dodd Frank noose and easing of mortgage lending should create more demand for homes in New York, Los Angeles, San Francisco, Miami, and well, every US city.
+Removal of the Dodd Frank noose and easing of mortgage lending should create more demand for homes in New York, Los Angeles, Boston, Seattle, Houston, SF Bay Area, Miami, and well, every US city.
 If land development regulations are eased, it will allow for more home construction and help to ease the auctions atmosphere that has rocketed them upward.

 Related posts: Housing Market Forecast | Homes for Sale | San Francisco Housing Forecast | Real Estate Video | Massachusetts Housing Forecast | Texas Real Estate Predictions | Student Housing REITS | How to Improve Impact | How to Improve Engagement | Seattle Real Estate forecast | Boston Housing Market Forecast | Boston Homes for Sale | SuperBowl 2018 Predictions | Stock Market Crash DJ Nasdaq S&P | LA Housing Market | Toronto Housing Market | San Diego Housing 2017 | Real Estate Agents | Future of Real Estate | Rental Income Housing | New York Auto Insurance | Rental Property Income Investment